Careers360 Logo

 • It should be small in size but capable of carrying large DNA.

-• It should have a restricted domain.
+• It should have at least one restriction site.

 Biotechnology Process